- The Regents Of The University Of The State Of New York

 - Organizational Chart and Statement of Administrative Responsibilities - Refer to Appendix II for the College's organizational chart and to Appendix III for brief descriptions of the administrative responsibilities within the College.

-For more information, please contact the Melissa Proulx, Director of Human Resources.
+For more information, please contact the Melissa Proulx, Assistant Vice President for Administration and Human Resources.